 - If you tend to get low Vitamin D levels in winter, it may be a good idea to start supplementing now.
 We recommend micellized Vitamin D drops for easy absorption.

 - Switch your diet to more warming cooked foods like soups and stews, stir-fries, and braised foods, and steamed vegetables.
 Avoid a lot of cold, raw foods.

 - Include warming spices in your cooking like cinnamon, cardamom, ginger, garlic, and nutmeg.

 - Drink hot teas instead of cold or ice water.

 - Try taking warm baths at night before bed.
 As you cool down after the bath, it signals your body and mind to sleep.
 It’s also a nice way to induce relaxation after a stressful day.
-Try a bath with 2 cups of epsom’s salts for aching muscles.
+Try a bath with 2 cups of Epsom’s salts for aching muscles.

 - Try having hot water with lemon first thing in the morning.
-It stimulates the digestive track to facilitate a bowel movement as well as gently detoxifying the liver.
+It stimulates the digestive tract to facilitate a bowel movement as well as gently detoxifying the liver.
 It’s a great way to start the day.